PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 ### Interesting Facts About Montgomery County, MD 🏞️

+Before we begin, let's briefly take a look at a place that we will be mentioning frequently in this project.
-Montgomery County is home to Great Falls, one of the most stunning natural attractions in the region, offering breathtaking views and a chance to feel like you're living inside a postcard.
+**Montgomery County** is home to Great Falls, one of the most stunning natural attractions in the region, offering breathtaking views and a chance to feel like you're living inside a postcard.
 The county boasts some serious history – it’s where George Washington crossed the Potomac to reach Georgetown.
 This area is part of the DC Metro region, so it’s a hotbed for politics, innovation, and, of course, salary data worth analyzing!

 ## Key Statistics 🏆
-Curious which departments are raking it in after hours or where the Big Bucks are?
+Curious which departments earn the most after hours or where the Big Bucks are?
 Before we get into the data nitty-gritty, here are some quick stats.

 <img width="1089" alt="Total Headcount" src="https://github.com/user-attachments/assets/3a111701-d7dc-4872-beca-16d522dcf613">